A Boise neighborhood association is a group of community members who organize, share ideas, and cooperate to improve their neighborhood.

 Membership is voluntary and open to all stakeholders, including neighbors, businesses, and other organizations within a neighborhood.
 The voluntary and open nature of a neighborhood association differentiates them from homeowners associations (HOAs), which are associated with individual subdivisions and typically compulsory.

-In 2015 the association realized many local businesses and residential neighbors in our community fell outside of those boundaries and likewise outside ANY Neighborhood Association’s boundaries.
-Recognizing the need for all of our neighbors to be included, the association applied to extend the boundaries to its current, more inclusive, borders.
+In 2015 the association realized businesses and neighbors in our community fell outside of those boundaries and likewise outside ANY Neighborhood Association’s boundaries.
+Recognizing the need for all of our neighbors to be included, the association applied to extend the boundaries to its current borders, shown below:

 Pierce Park Street cleanup: Would anyone be interested in helping to cleanup Pierce Park Lane on a Saturday once or twice a month?
 It is getting trashier every day.
 The weeds and trees are getting out into the sidewalk so you can hardly walk on it.
 I would be happy to help recruit people and try to get this going.
 I live on W. Dufferin Ct.
 Thanks, Dave

 I used to regularly pull cups and other trash (a lot of socks, for some reason) out of the Pierce Park Ln gutter between State & Gold Coast, although not as often this year since I don’t daily commute in that direction anymore.
 I’m going to resume walking the entire length with a trash bag monthly.
 Thank you for your help in your area!